Covid-19 Case Ronaldo Furious At Missing Juventus Game Against Barcelona - UrduPoint

 Footballing legends Ronaldo and Messi will now, all being well, meet in the reverse Group G fixture in Barcelona on December 8.

-They have not faced off since the Portuguese superstar left Real Madrid for Juventus in 2018.
+They have not faced off since the five-time Ballon d'Or winner left Real Madrid for Juventus in 2018.

+Barcelona and Juventus both won their Champions League openers -- the Spaniards 5-1 at home against Hungary's Ferencvaros and the Italians 2-0 at Dynamo Kiev.

+Juventus defender Leonardo Bonucci has been included in the list hours before kick-off having been uncertain with a thigh injury, with captain Giorgio Chiellini still out.